jcarlosmayo/dasi_project/README.md

 - Views towards homosexuals, as the response to the statement "gays and lesbians free to live life as they wish", from 1, strongly agree, to 5, strongly disagree.

 The result of a chi-square test of independence returns a p-value of 2.2e-16 using a significance level of 1%.
 There is a correlation between religiosity and views towards homosexuals.
 Homosexual tolerance seems to increase as religiosity decreases, and viceversa.

-### Interactive report
-#### ess_shiny_.RMD
-The country split visualization appears as an interactive visualization using shiny.
-It has to be run locally.